Cifram/greact/README.md

 # How to Use GReact

+See these documents for more info:

+- [Tutorial](Docs/tutorial.md) - A tutorial for how to build a UI with GReact, which covers most of the important functionality.
-See the [Overview](Docs/overview.md), which gives a high level, but fairly complete, description of how GReact works and how you should use it.
+- [Overview](Docs/overview.md) - A high level, but fairly complete, description of how GReact works and how you should use it.

 # Contributing